 All employees who are not vaccinated (2 shots for Pfizer and Moderna; 1 shot for Johnson and Johnson), must wear a mask, at all times, while indoors.

 All employees must also wear masks if they are not fully vaccinated and are in a vehicle with another person for work purposes.

 There are currently no exemptions for social distancing or sitting in an enclosed office.
 The ETS states that the Company is required to “ensure that each employee who is not fully vaccinated wears a face covering when indoors…”

 The mask mandate is required to be instituted by employers by December 5, 2021.
 Further, Employers are required to implement policies and procedures that ensure that their employees are compliant with this mask mandate.

-- All new hires should be asked their vaccination status during their initial interviews and must provide a copy of their proof of vaccination.
+All new hires should be asked about their vaccination status during their initial interviews and must provide a copy of their proof of vaccination.

 OSHA can, and will, request this information during an inspection.
 Employers should err on the side of caution and have all employees send their vaccination cards to the company’s Human Resources representative for storage in their medical records file.
 The Employer should maintain an updated list of each employee and their vaccination status.

 2. What actions must employers take within sixty (60) days? (by TUESDAY, January 4, 2022)?